tnebooks/12th-biology/content.en/botany/asexual-and-sexual-reproduction-in-plants/_index.md

 ### Natural methods

 Natural vegetative reproduction is a form of asexual reproduction in which a bud grows and develops into a new plant.
 The buds may be formed in organs such as root, stem and leaf.
 At some stage, the new plant gets detached from the parent plant and starts to develop into a new plant.
 Some of the organs involved in the vegetative reproduction also serve as the organs of storage and perennation.
 The unit of reproductive structure used in propagation is called **reproductive propagules** or **diaspores.** Some of the organs that help in vegetative reproduction are given in Figure 1.1.

-**A. Vegetative reproduction in root**
+#### Vegetative reproduction in root

 The roots of some plants develop vegetative or adventitious buds on them.
 Example _Murraya,_ _Dalbergia_ and _Millingtonia._ Some tuberous adventitious roots apart from developing buds also store food.
 Example _Ipomoea batatus_ and _Dahlia._ Roots possessing buds become detached from the parent plant and grow into independent plant under suitable condition.